Thick oriented and nonoriented center-vortex $SU(N)$ configurations with fractional topological charge lumps: Introduction

 Center vortices are intrinsically thick objects, treating them as thin is merely a consequence of the center projection used in the detection method.
 The topological charge of thick configurations has been studied for $SU(2)$~\cite{top-2}, in the case of a single self-intersecting oriented vortex, where the thickness is accounted for at the level of the field strength.
 To date, there are no calculations of the topological charge for thick mixed oriented and nonoriented configurations starting from the underlying non-Abelian gauge field configurations.
 In addition, regarding charge densities, lattice $SU(3)$ simulations displayed lava-lump fluctuations \cite{visual}.
 In Ref. \cite{frac-lump}, these lumps were shown to mainly have $Q=1/3$ and possible theoretical frameworks involving instanton-dyon configurations were discussed.
 Obtaining typical densities in mixed thick configurations requires a careful treatment of the non-Abelian phases that characterize them.
-In this work, we address these issues as a step toward understanding the above-mentioned lattice results in the light of effective models for center-vortex ensembles.
-This will be done by parameterizing the different guiding centers as defects of a local color frame \cite{conf-qg}, in the spirit of the Cho-Faddeev-Niemi decomposition \cite{Manton}-\cite{Shaba}, extended to include the collimated objects.
+Here, we shall explicitly construct these phases for mixed oriented and nonoriented center-vortex configurations in $SU(N)$.
+This will allow for an appropriate smoothing procedure to generate thick objects and study the corresponding topological charge densities.
+These steps are in the spirit of the Cho–Faddeev–Niemi decomposition \cite{Manton}–\cite{Shaba}, extended to include collimated objects.
+To this end, besides monopole-like defects, the local color frame contains defects at the center-vortex guiding centers \cite{conf-qg}.
+In addition, these procedures will allow us to understand the observed topological charge carried by lattice density lumps in light of effective models for center-vortex ensembles.

 In Sec. \ref{rev}, we review the main differences between oriented and nonoriented center vortices.
 Next, in Sec. \ref{mixed-thin-S}, we discuss the topological charge of non-Abelian $SU(N)$ gauge fields for thin mixed oriented and nonoriented center vortices.
 Sec.~\ref{mixed-thick} is devoted to the study of the topological charge density of mixed configurations, considering thick objects.
 These collimated finite-size fluxes are closer to configurations expected to dominate the YM vacuum.
 Finally, in Sec.~\ref{sec:concl}, we present our conclusions.